 Bacteria levels can change quickly depending on tides, rain, and other factors.
 We recommend that individuals always take appropriate precautions when swimming.
 Those precautions include not exposing open wounds to the water and washing thoroughly after leaving the water.
 Bacteriological testing requires a 24-hour incubation period.
 Therefore, the reported water quality statuses are at least 24 hours old, and may not reflect current water quality conditions at these sites.
 If rain has occurred in the last 24 hours it is likely bacteria levels have increased and sometimes drastically.

 Download The App

 What If I don't have a Smart Phone?

 No problem!
 For those without a “smart phone” to download the app, the information is also accessible by visiting the Swim Guide website at www.theSwimGuide.org or via the Mobile Baykeeper Swim Guide Alerts email list.
 To subscribe to our mailing list, please fill out the information to the right and select the Swim Guide Alerts box.
 After signing up, you will receive an email with results every time they are updated!

 Special Thanks to both Legacy Partners in Environmental Education and Daniel Foundation of Alabama for funding Mobile Baykeeper's work on Swim Guide and supporting our work for clean water, clean air, and healthy communities.

-More questions?
-Contact Program Coordinator Laura Jackson at firstname.lastname@example.org to learn more about this program.
+Questions?
+Contact Program Coordinator Laura Stone at firstname.lastname@example.org to learn more about this program.